 This ride is one of those rides you do when it is absolutely beautiful out and you want some serious wind therapy.
 Most rides we have done in the past either have us going through beautiful mountain scenery with a curve or two thrown in or just cruising down scenic roads with awesome water views.
 This one has you just mainly cruising through the desert.

 Not to say it’s a bad ride.
+Not to say it’s a bad ride, there’s no such thing!!!
 The day we did it we hadn’t been on the bike in a while and just wanted to get out and ride.
 This was a perfect way to do it.
 The way we planned it was we found a body of water and made a ride to circle it.

 The body of water was called the Salton Sea.
 It is located in the Sonoran desert which is the extreme southeast part of California.

 A Little History

 Between 1905 and 1907 the Colorado River burst through irrigation controls in south Yuma.
 The water flowed into the Salton Basin for over a year.
 By the time the water was cut off by a line of levees built by boxcars dumping boulders, the lake was 40 miles long and 13 miles wide.

 Over the years as the farming industries grew the water levels were kept up by runoff which contained high quantities of salt.
 Over the years the salt levels rose tremendously.
 Sitting in the middle of the desert with little rain, water evaporates quickly.
 As the water evaporates, it leaves behind the salt.
 The salt contents sit at such high levels right now sea life is almost non-existent.

 We did a complete review of the Salton Sea recreation area.
 If you would like to check out that article, you can use the following link.
 The Salton Sea State Recreation Area.